asq-sheriff/AI-Production-Checklist/README.md

 ---

-### 💡 TL;DR
-A battle-tested checklist built from 27 years of enterprise experience and analysis of **$15B+ in AI failures** (IBM Watson, Zillow, Babylon Health, Character.AI).
-Use it to avoid the mistakes that killed billion-dollar AI projects.
+**A battle-tested checklist built from 27 years of enterprise experience and analysis of $15B+ in AI failures** (IBM Watson, Zillow, Babylon Health, Character.AI).
+Avoid the mistakes that killed billion-dollar AI projects.

 ---